 The system will begin the process by asking why you’re rolling back to a previous version.
 Any answer will do, Microsoft is just looking for more information, and it won’t affect the installation itself.
 Then it will let you know your files will still be there, but you’ll have to reinstall applications, and any settings will be lost.
 You may also need your old password if it has changed since you updated to Windows 10.

 When you’re ready, click “Go back to previous Windows” and wait as the system begins rolling back.
-This will take quite a while, and the system will reboot frequently while working.
+This process will take quite a while, and the system will frequently reboot while working.